-Students within the College of Arts and Sciences' 42 undergraduate majors, 37 undergraduate minors, 6 graduate degrees, and 1 post-graduate certificate find themselves challenged by faculty to develop research, writing, and analytical skills essential to professional careers and fundamental to productive, fulfilling lives.
+Students within the College of Arts and Sciences' 47 undergraduate major options, 36 undergraduate minors, 7 graduate degrees, and 4 post-graduate certificate find themselves challenged by faculty to develop research, writing, and analytical skills essential to professional careers and fundamental to productive, fulfilling lives.

-To assist students in this challenge, the College of Arts and Sciences offers services such as the Arts and Sciences Advising Center, College Internships Program, and International Education Opportunities to enhance your educational experience.
+To assist students in this challenge, the College of Arts and Sciences offers services such as the Arts and Sciences Advising Center, Internships, and International Education Opportunities to enhance the educational experience.

-As you continue to immerse yourself in challenging classes, new friendships, and campus life, Seattle University offers additional resources such as Learning Assistance, the Center for Service and Community Engagement, and Commuter Student Services just to name a few.
-Visit /current_students/ to learn more.
+As you continue to immerse yourself in challenging classes, new friendships, and campus life, Seattle University offers additional resources such as Learning Assistance Programs, the Center for Community Engagement, and the Redhawk Resource Hub, just to name a few.
+Visit the Student Life page to learn more.

 Seattle University is full of co-curricular activities, resources, and ways to get involved that will enhance your education no matter what major you choose.

 The Arts and Sciences Advising Center (ASAC) is a centralized advising office that provides academic advising and educational assistance to all College of Arts and Sciences students.
 Your advising experience goes hand in hand with studying for a college degree; it too is a process in which you can grow and learn.
-Your advisor can help you with the transition into college by monitoring your academic load, course selection and academic performance.
-They are instrumental in helping you develop a long range educational plan and directing you to opportunities and resources beyond the classroom that will enrich your education.
-Each student has a faculty adviser to assist with course selections, consider career options, and discuss professional and graduate school opportunities.
+Advisors are instrumental in helping you develop a long range educational plan and directing you to opportunities and resources beyond the classroom that will enrich your education.
+Each student has an assigned professional or faculty advisor to assist with course selections, consider career options, and discuss professional and graduate school opportunities.

 You don't have to major in the arts to enjoy them, check out Arts at Seattle U to connect with the arts through galleries, performances, concerts, and events.

 Sponsored by the Communication Department, the Debate Team is open to all students and competes in both individual speaking events as well as regional and national tournaments.
 Participation in speech and debate is an excellent way to hone communication and research skills, and it distinguishes applications for employment and graduate school.